apache/gravitino/docs/manage-metadata-using-gravitino.md

 | Sorted order table  | Equal to `SORTED BY` in Apache Hive, some engine may use different words to describe it.     | [SortOrder](pathname:///docs/0.3.0/api/java/com/datastrato/gravitino/rel/expressions/sorts/SortOrder.html)               |

 :::tip
-**Those features may not be supported by all catalogs**.
-Please refer to the related doc for more details.
+**Not all catalogs may support those features.**.
+Please refer to the related document for more details.
 :::

 The following is an example of creating a partitioned, bucketed table and sorted order table: